facelessuser/coloraide/docs/src/markdown/interpolation.md

 The default linear interpolation that ColorAide uses by default deviates from how CSS handles interpolation.
 More specifically, it deviates in how undefined hues are resolved during the interpolation steps which directly affects achromatic interpolation results.
-The difference in handling only becomes observable when using the `longer` hue fix-up.
+The difference in handling is subtle, but becomes quite observable when using the `longer` hue fix-up.

 /// note | Hue Interpolation
 Hue interpolation, along with fix-ups, is more generally covered in [Hue Interpolation](#hue-interpolation).
 ///

-Normally, two colors with defined hues will have a shorter and longer arc length between them.
+Normally, two colors with defined hues will have a shorter and longer arc length between the two hue angles.

 /// tab | Shorter
 ![Shorter Hue](images/hue-shorter.png)